teppeiy/AzureAD-Tips/B2B/Resend-Invitation.md

     )
     # Query if there's Pending Acceptance Guest with specified email
     Write-Host "Checking invitation status for" $InvitedUserEmailAddress
-    $r = Get-AzureADUser -filter "Creationtype eq 'invitation' and Mail eq '$InvitedUserEmailAddress'" -all $true | Get-MsolUser | Where-Object { $_.AlternativeSecurityIds.Count -eq 0 }
+    $u = Get-AzureADUser -filter "Creationtype eq 'invitation' and Mail eq '$InvitedUserEmailAddress'"

+    if($u -ne $null){
-    if($r.count -gt 0) # Found
+        if($u.ExtensionProperty.userState -eq 'PendingAcceptance') # Found
         {
-        Write-Host $InvitedUserEmailAddress " has not accepted the invitation.
+            Write-Verbose -Message "$InvitedUserEmailAddress has been invited but not accepted the invitation.
 Returning TRUE" return $true
         }
+        else{
+            Write-Verbose -Message "$InvitedUserEmailAddress has been invited and accepted the invitation.
+Returning FALSE" return $false
+        }
+    }
-    Write-Host $InvitedUserEmailAddress " has accepted the invitation or has never been invited.
+    Write-Verbose -Message "$InvitedUserEmailAddress has never been invited.
 Returning FALSE" return $false
 }